rizinorg/rizin/librz/arch/isa/tms320/c28x/README.md

   single flat address space, so mapped disassembly reads zeros until the offending map is dropped (`om- <id>`).
 This is the Harvard-architecture problem and is not specific to C28x.

+### VCU verification

+The dis2000 sweep holds the parameter word at a constant, so any operand field living there is unexercised by it -- which is how several rows came to be fitted from too little data.
+The assembler closes that: `asm2000 -v28 --vcu_support=vcu2` was given every `VMOVZI`/`VMOVXI`/`VMOVIX` over eight registers and six immediates including 0x0000, 0x8000 and 0xffff, and the encodings read back and compared. **168 of 168 agree.**

+That pins the split immediate with real values rather than the sweep's filler:
+`VMOVZI VR3, #0x1234` assembles to `e7f1 2343`, so the top nibble sits in the opcode word and the low twelve plus the register in the parameter word.

+Two limits the assembler shows and the sweep does not. `VCFLIP VR8`, `VCCON VR8` and `VBITFLIP VR8` are rejected -- the assembler accepts VR0-VR7 -- while dis2000 disassembles `a108` as `VCFLIP VR8`.
+Register 8 is therefore decodable but not assemblable, and this engine follows dis2000 because disassembly is what it does. `VITDLADDSUB` also rejects operands other than its fixed VR4, VR3, VR2 triple.

+`VGFMAC4` was added the same way: the assembler puts its three registers in the parameter word at bits 6, 3 and 0, three bits each, with a fixed opcode word -- fitted from the full 8x8 matrix and agreeing 64 of 64.
+The sweep contains a *different* one-word encoding of that mnemonic, which is still undecoded, so the two oracles are not interchangeable: the sweep covers opcode-word forms the assembler was not asked for, and the assembler reaches parameter-word fields the sweep holds constant.
+Both are worth running.

+The assembler caught one mistake the sweep could not. `VGFMAC4` and `VGFMPY4` share an opcode word and differ only in bit 9 of the *parameter* word, so a row masking the opcode word alone claims both, and `VGFMPY4` disassembled as `VGFMAC4`.
+The sweep holds that word constant and can never show it.
+The mask now reaches bits 9 to 15 of the parameter word and the two are separate rows.

+`VGFACC` came from the same probe and shows why the round-trip has to be run rather than trusted: its first two registers sit at bits 3 and 0 with the third fixed at VR7, and a first attempt placed them at 6, 3 and 0 by analogy with `VGFMAC4`.
+That agreed with nothing -- 0 of 64 -- and the correct placement agrees with all 64.

+`VDEC` names the low half of a register, spelled `VR7L`, which needed an operand kind of its own -- the assembler rejects the `H` spelling, so only the low half exists.

+`VCADD`, `VCMAC` and `VCCMAC` take no operand combination other than the one they are written with -- the assembler rejects every substitution -- so they are single encodings with fixed registers rather than rows with fields.
+Assembling them consecutively also fails with a pipeline write-read conflict, which is why the probe separates them with NOPs.

+`VITBM2` was the last row still reading a register as a field.
+The assembler rejects any first operand but VR0, so it is fixed; read as a field, its low nibble looked like a reserved register number and the operand vanished from the output. `VITBM3` is fixed the same way.

+Five round-trip scripts are kept beside this engine and all agree completely:
+168/168 (immediates), 64/64 (`VGFMAC4`), 72/72 (`VGFACC` and `VDEC`), 9/9 (the
+fixed-operand three) and 11/11 (canonical forms) -- 324 encodings in total.
+Any VCU row added later should extend one of them, because the sweep this table is generated from cannot see the parameter word.